tund136/swift-ui-3.0/README.md

 ### 8. SafeAreaInsect
 A new view that is displayed above, below, leading or trailing of the content view, making space for the content view either horizontally or vertical.

+### 9. Customization for Sheet Dismiss
+Until iOS 14 a Sheet can also be dismissed when it is swiped down, whereas here we can avoid that by using InteractiveDismissDisable.